Election Day 2024: Why both sides feel this is a tipping point for America

 Ms. Markow and Mr. Sutherland are multidimensional people, and shouldn’t be seen as simplistic proxies for Democrats and Republicans.
 But they are two of millions of Americans facing an election that, to many, feels existential.

 It’s not uncommon for politicians to use such rhetoric in their campaigns.
-President Joe Biden, whose 2020 campaign focused on a message of unity, earlier this year called GOP nominee and former President Donald Trump “the one existential threat.”
-And Trump ally Steve Bannon in June cast this election as coming down to “victory or death,” asking supporters: “Are you prepared to leave it all on the battlefield?”
+President Joe Biden, whose 2020 campaign focused on a message of unity, earlier this year called GOP nominee and former President Trump “the one existential threat.”
+And Trump ally Steve Bannon in June cast this election as coming down to “victory or death,” asking supporters, “Are you prepared to leave it all on the battlefield?”

-But what is different this year is that nearly two in three Americans now feel like the election will “make a great deal of difference” in their life – the highest level registered in NBC polling over the past few decades, and triple the level in 1996.
+But what is different this year is that nearly 2 in 3 Americans now feel as if the election will “make a great deal of difference” in their life – the highest level registered in NBC News polling over the past few decades, and triple the level in 1996.

 Voters like Ms. Markow and Mr. Sutherland are making their decision against a backdrop of fear and division, heightened for many by news coverage that can focus on certain issues and perspectives to the exclusion of others.
 The proliferation of misinformation has further skewed perceptions.
 If people think the country will end as they know it if their side loses, that could cause worsening divides – or potentially lead to political violence.

-With humanity on the brink of massive change due to the rise of artificial intelligence, Ms. Markow worries the U.S. is devolving into toxic political brinkmanship that is undercutting its leadership in the world.
+With humanity on the brink of massive change due to the rise of artificial intelligence, Ms. Markow worries the United States is devolving into toxic political brinkmanship that is undercutting its leadership in the world.
 She is also concerned that it is eliminating the spaces in American society for the kind of collaborative thinking needed to find urgent solutions.

 “I’ve been saying this for the past couple of years: Stop treating the country like a trophy at a sporting event,” says Ms. Markow.
 “Can we please agree that the country is very vulnerable, in a place of real danger, and we all need to be on the same side?”